Hierarchical incompleteness results for arithmetically definable extensions of fragments of arithmetic: Introduction

-There has been a recent interest in hierarchical generalisations of classic incompleteness results \cite{chao_seraji2018, kikuchi_kurahashi2017, kurahashi2018, salehi_seraji2017}.
-A sample result, generalising G\"odel's first incompleteness theorem, and independently proved in both \cite{kikuchi_kurahashi2017} and \cite{salehi_seraji2017}, is: \begin{thm} Let $\T$ be a $\Sigma_{n+1}$-definable, $\Sigma_n$-sound extension of $\pa$.
-Then there is a $\Pi_{n+1}$-sentence that is undecidable in $\T$. \end{thm} In this paper I argue that such hierarchical generalisations can often be obtained from the original proofs by replacing certain principles used in the proofs by appropriately formulated hierarchical versions, while the essence of the arguments remain the same.
+In this paper I argue that such hierarchical generalisations can often be obtained from the original proofs by replacing certain principles used in the proofs by appropriately formulated hierarchical versions, while the essence of the arguments remains the same.
 The hierarchical principles, once appropriately formulated, are in turn often provable by appropriate generalisations of the core concepts employed in the proofs of the ordinary ones, but even so, there is no single source to which to turn for them.
-Both Smory\'{n}ski \cite{smorynski1985} and Beklemishev \cite{beklemishev2005} give good partial accounts of the syntactical side, and Poizat \cite{poizat2000} gives a hierarchical perspective on the basic model theory of arithmetic, including model-theoretic proofs of hierarchical versions of G\"odel's first and second incompleteness theorems.
+Both \citet{smorynski1985} and \citet{beklemishev2005} give good partial accounts of the syntactical side, and \citet{poizat2000} gives a hierarchical perspective on the basic model theory of arithmetic, including model-theoretic proofs of hierarchical versions of G\"odel's first and second incompleteness theorems.
 Still, I find certain aspects lacking.
 With this in mind, one aim of this paper is to collect a number of principles that may be useful to the reader who herself wishes to prove hierarchical incompleteness results without having to reinvent the wheel.

-These principles are then put to use to prove a number of general incompleteness results for arithmetically definable fragments of $\pa$.
+These principles are then put to use to prove a number of general incompleteness results for arithmetically definable extensions of fragments of $\pa$.
 The goal is not to prove the sharpest or most general results (in fact some of the results follow from each other), but rather to exemplify how the hierarchical principles enter into more or less well-known proof methods.
-Even so, the results presented here improve on some results of Chao and Seraji \cite{chao_seraji2018}, Kikuchi and Kurahashi \cite{kikuchi_kurahashi2017}, and Salehi and Seraji \cite{salehi_seraji2017}, and sharpen some of Blanck \cite{blanck2017a}, Hamkins \cite{hamkins_20XXa}, and Lindstr\"om \cite{lindstrom1984}.
+Even so, the results presented here improve on some results of \citet{chao_seraji2018}, \citet{kikuchi_kurahashi2017}, and \citet{salehi_seraji2017}, and sharpen some of \citet{blanck2017a}, \citet{hamkins_20XXa}, \citet{lindstrom1984}, and \cite{woodin2011}.
 These sharpenings are in terms of gauging the amount of induction needed for the proofs, bringing the (in this particular sub-field largely ignored) fragments-of-arithmetic perspective to attention.